 Canyoneering at Kawasan Falls, Badian Cebu

-The next day is the most exciting part for me because we were having our full course (with diploma! just kidding! lol) Canyoneering and Kawasan Level 1, 2, and 3 in the town of Badian.
+The next day is the most exciting part for me because we had our full course (with a diploma! just kidding! lol) Canyoneering and Kawasan Level 1, 2, and 3 in the town of Badian.

 It has three levels where the height and difficulty of cliff jumping or diving goes up.
 The trail is jungle-like and requires the assistance of a professional guide.
 It is more or less 10km of walking, swimming, hopping, cliff jumping, and the feeling of getting lost in paradise.

 Although it is nerve-wracking, the full gear needed was provided and included in the package (the life jacket, of course!) and the rewarding feeling of jumping off every cliff you will traverse.

 We also had a chance to go to Pescador Island, do snorkeling, sea turtle encounter, and watch the sardines run in front of our very own eyes!
 For me, this is the most tiring but the most memorable experience when you go to Cebu.